brimdata/zed/docs/formats/zdm.md

 actual cause of the error.

 Zed however includes first-class errors.
-When combined with the superstructured data model, error values ,ay appear anywhere in the output and operators can propagate or easily wrap errors so complicated, pipelines of analytics operators can be debugged by analyzing the location of errors in the output results.
+When combined with the superstructured data model, error values may appear anywhere in the output and operators can propagate or easily wrap errors so complicated, pipelines of analytics operators can be debugged by analyzing the location of errors in the output results.